 MRI stands for Magnetic Resonance Imaging.
-MRI scans use a strong magnetic field and low energy radio waves to create high resolution images of selected anatomy.
+MRI scans use a strong magnetic field and low energy radio waves to create high-resolution images of selected anatomy.
 It highlights any relevant pathology or injury present with exquisite and precise detail.

-In most cases there is no other special preparation for an MRI scan.
-For some specific scan applications, you may be asked to follow special instructions eg. restrict food and drink for 4-6 hours before your scan.
+In most cases, there is no other special preparation for an MRI scan.
+For some specific scan applications, you may be asked to follow special instructions.
+If required, a staff member will advise you of this at the time of booking.

 If you wear clothing with metal studs or clips, you will be asked to change into one of our gowns for your own safety.
 Some examinations may also require you to wear a gown to allow the MRI Radiographer to capture the best images.

-The cost of your MRI scan depends on a number of factors, including the type of scan that your doctor has requested, how many regions of the body require imaging, the duration time for the scan as well as the specialty of your referring doctor.
+The cost of your MRI scan depends on several factors, including the type of scan that your doctor has requested, how many regions of the body require imaging, the duration of the scan(s), and the specialty of your referring doctor.

 Our customer service team will be able to advise you of all costs involved with your MRI scan including any out-of-pocket costs.

 Following your scan, your report and images will be sent electronically to your doctor.